fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 	- Hierarchical encoders
 		- One LSTM for words
 		- Another LSTM for sentences ![](img/s14.png)
-- Potential issues of an attention encoderdecoder summarisation system?
+- Potential issues of an attention encoder-decoder summarisation system?
-	- Has the potential to generate new details not in the source document
+	- Has the potential to generate new details not in the source document (yes)
-	- Unable to handle unseen words in the source document
+	- Unable to handle unseen words in the source document (yes, can only generate a closed set of words)
-	- Information bottleneck: a vector is used to represent the source document
+	- Information bottleneck: a vector is used to represent the source document (no, use attention)
-	- Can only generate one summary
+	- Can only generate one summary (no)

 ![](img/s15.png) ![](img/s16.png)